epfl-ada/ada-2023-project-dat4k/README.md

   3) Processing the country column : Same as 2, we classify movies into 5 continents.

-  4) Processing the box office revenue column : We remove the lines having a nan value for the box office revnue column.
+  4) Merging additional dataset: for step 4 (causal analysis), the budget needs to be taken into account, it is then merged to the main frame.

+  !BOUGER DE LA!
 5) Processing the plot summaries : We aim to link the temporal setting of movies with their release time by counting occurrences of specific words (e.g., winter, summer) in plot summaries.
 To simplify analysis, we apply stemming and lemmatization, followed by the bag-of-words algorithm.
 This enables us to visualize word prevalence in plots throughout the year, revealing insights into potential patterns.